mikeal/bent/README.md

 ```

 If you don't set a response encoding (`'json'`, `'string'` or `'buffer'`)
-then the response stream will be returned after the statusCode check.
+then the response object will be returned after the statusCode check.

 ```javascript
 const bent = require('bent')